A Reverse Minkowski Theorem: Preliminaries

 We say that a lattice $\lat \subset \R^n$ is \emph{stable} if $\det(\lat) = 1$ and $\det(\lat') \geq 1$ for all sublattices $\lat' \subseteq \lat$.
 (Some authors call such lattices ``semistable.'')
 Note the obvious relationship between this notion and Theorem~\ref{thm:RM}.
 Here, we describe the properties of stable lattices that we will need in the sequel, and include proofs for completeness.
 This theory was developed by~\cite{HN75,Stuhler76,Grayson84}.
 See, e.g.,~\cite{Grayson84,Casselman04} for a more thorough treatment.

 We can in some sense ``decompose'' any lattice into stable lattices.
 To see this, we consider the two-dimensional scatter plot with points

 for some lattice $\lat \subset \R^n$, where we explicitly include the trivial sublattice $\{\vec0\}$ and define $\log\det(\{\vec0 \}) := 0$.
 We call this the \emph{canonical plot} of $\lat$.
-Note that these points are bounded from below and that the minimum $\log \det$ for each fixed rank is achieved.
+Note that these points are bounded from below and that for each rank $0 \leq k \leq n$, there is a (not necessarily unique) sublattice of rank $k$ that has minimal determinant among all sublattices with rank $k$.
 The convex hull of these points is therefore a degenerate polygon (bounded from below, but unbounded from above), called the \emph{canonical polygon} of $\lat$.
 See Figure~\ref{fig:canonical_plot}.

-We are interested in the vertices of this polygon (i.e., the extremal points), which correspond to certain primitive sublattices of $\lat$ with low determinants.
+We are interested in the extremal points of this polygon.
 (E.g., $\lat_0,\ldots, \lat_5$ in Figure~\ref{fig:canonical_plot}.)
-Each vertex corresponds to a unique sublattice, and a lattice $\lat_1$ corresponding to a low-rank extremal point is a sublattice of any lattice $\lat_2$ corresponding to a higher-rank extremal point, $\lat_1 \subset \lat_2$.
+Notice that any sublattice corresponding to an extremal point must necessarily be densest among all sublattices of that rank, but this necessary condition is not sufficient.
+In fact, it is known that each extremal point corresponds to a \emph{unique} sublattice.
+Moreover, if two sublattices $\lat_1$ and $\lat_2$ both correspond to extremal points, then one is contained in the other.
 Therefore, the extremal points define a \emph{canonical filtration} of $\lat$,

-(E.g., the canonical filtration of $\Z^n$ is trivial: $\{\vec0\} = \lat_0 \subset \lat_1 = \Z^n$.
-Note in particular we only include lattices that correspond to \emph{vertices} in the canonical filtration, not any lattice on the boundary.)
-All of the quotients $\lat_i/\lat_{i-1}$ of adjacent sublattices in the canonical filtration are scalings of stable lattices.
+(Note that we only include in the canonical filtration lattices that correspond to \emph{extremal points}, not any lattice on the boundary.
+E.g., the canonical filtration of $\Z^n$ is trivial: $\{\vec0\} = \lat_0 \subset \lat_1 = \Z^n$.)
+It is also known that all of the quotients $\lat_i/\lat_{i-1}$ of adjacent sublattices in the canonical filtration are scalings of stable lattices.
 This is what we mean when we say that we can ``decompose'' a lattice into a sequence of stable lattices.

-Following~\cite{Grayson84,Casselman04}, we make these facts (and more) precise in Proposition~\ref{prop:stable_properties}, which lists basic properties of the canonical filtration and stable lattices.
+Following~\cite{Grayson84,Casselman04}, we make the above (and other) facts precise in Proposition~\ref{prop:stable_properties}, which lists basic properties of the canonical filtration and stable lattices.
 We first need the following lemma, due to Stuhler~\cite{Stuhler76}.

 \begin{lemma} For any $\lat \subset \R^n$ and any two primitive sublattices $\lat_1, \lat_2 \subseteq \lat$,

 and

 where we define $\det(\{\vec0\}) = 1$. \end{lemma} \begin{proof} The equality of ranks follows by considering the dimensions of the subspaces spanned by $\lat_1$, $\lat_2$, $\lat_1 \cap \lat_2$, and $\lat_1 + \lat_2$.
 For the inequality, suppose that $\mathcal{M}_1, \mathcal{M}_2 \subseteq \mathcal{M}$ are sublattices such that $\mathcal{M}_1 \cap \mathcal{M}_2 = \{\vec0\}$ and $\mathcal{M}_1 + \mathcal{M}_2 = \mathcal{M}$.
 Then, we have